Zihaokong/cse110-w21-group27/.github/ISSUE_TEMPLATE/refactor_request.md

 ---
-name: Refactor
+name: Refactor Request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
 title: ''
 labels: ''
 assignees: ''